swcarpentry/python-novice-inflammation/_episodes/05-loop.md

 {: .output}

-This is shorter --- certainly shorter than something that prints every number in a hundred-letter list --- and more robust as well:
+This is shorter --- certainly shorter than something that prints every number in a hundred-number list --- and more robust as well:

 ~~~
 odds = [1, 3, 5, 7, 9, 11]